Research Areas of Interest

 Health Services, Behavioral Health Integration and Quality Improvement Research

-Research faculty address a wide range of topics that are tailored to enhance the overall quality, range and effectiveness of the services we provide.
+Research faculty address a wide range of topics that are tailored to enhance the overall quality, range and effectiveness of the clinical services provided.
 Research areas include:

 - Behavioral Health integration: Understanding the challenges to integrating mental health services within the primary care and specialty pediatrics clinics to diagnose children and adolescents with anxiety disorders; implementing clinical treatment programs to identify alternate therapies for depression and; implementing patient navigation services and integrating mental health services within cancer care.